norsk-gjeldsinformasjon/api-docs/docs/howto/quarterly-debt-reports.md

 - Complete SFTP URL including specific folder for NIN list and packaged data file
 - Authentication config: username/password OR PKC key (recommended)

-#### 2. NoGi will onboard your configuration
+#### 2. Norsk Gjeldsinformasjon will onboard your configuration

-NoGi will verify that our systems can establish contact with your server.
+Norsk Gjeldsinformasjon will verify that our systems can establish contact with your server.

 #### 3. Preparing an NIN list